 The Board paid an annual premium to a third-party insurance carrier for employee dishonesty coverage in the amount of \$250,000.
-This coverage was allowed to lapse on July 1, 2022.

 There have been no significant reductions in insurance coverage from the prior year and settled claims resulting from these risks have not exceeded insurance coverage in any of the past three fiscal years.